the legends of gypsy brass

 Besides making great music Fanfare Ciocarlia have twice developed brilliant musical theatre - Gypsy Queens & Kings (which brought together many of Europe's greatest Romany musicians) and Balkan Brass Battle (which saw the Romanians face a Serbian orchestra) both toured the world to great acclaim.

-Fanfare Ciocarlia have released eight albums, several of which have topped the European World Music charts.
-Their DVD Brass On Fire was acclaimed by Songlines magazine as "setting a new standard for music documentaries".
-They have played over 1200 concerts and like to consider themselves "the hardest working band in the blow biz".
-Put simply: nobody does it better, harder, faster, funkier than Fanfare Ciocarlia.
+Fanfare Ciocarlia have released nine albums, several of which have topped the European World Music Charts.
+Their DVD, Brass on Fire, was acclaimed by Songlines magazine as "setting a new standard for music documentaries".
+They have played over 1500 concerts and like to consider themselves "the hardest working band in the blow biz".
+Put simply: noboty does it better, harder, faster, funkier than Fanfare Ciocarlia.

 Connect with Fanfare Ciocarlia: